Center for Emergent Matter Science, RIKEN,

 Effect of Hund's coupling in multiorbital systems.

-In particular, we have studied a possible Hund-induced superconductivity of an s-wave spin-triplet orbital-antisymmetric pairing [1,2], and the mechanism of itinerant ferromagnetism in transition metals such as nickel .
+We studied a possible Hund-induced superconductivity of an s-wave spin-triplet orbital-antisymmetric pairing [1,2], and the mechanism of itinerant ferromagnetism in transition metals such as nickel .

 Mott metal-insulator transition and pseudogap state in the two-dimensional Hubbard model.